Kruger Park Travel

 What do you need to know and bring for a safe and comfortable stay at Pretoriuskop?

 Pretoriuskop does not offer any bed and breakfast facilities and guests must bring their own food and drinks.
-Meals can be bought at the restaurant and the shop provides most items that will be needed on a daily basis.
+Meals can be bought at the restaurant, and the shop provides most items that will be needed daily.

-Most parts of the KNP is situated well within a malaria area.
-This is much more than just an unpleasant illness but can be fatal if left untreated.
+Most parts of the KNP are situated well within a malaria area.
+This is much more than just an unpleasant illness, but it can be fatal if left untreated.
 Since it is being spread by mosquitoes, the best way to avoid getting sick is to prevent the mosquitos to bite you.

 The best way to totally avoid a malaria scare is to get the necessary preventative medication prescribed by your doctor before journeying into the African bush.